Birds In Chimney? Here’s How to remove Them Safely

 3. Top Sealing Damper Needs a Repair or Replacement

 Another way birds can enter your chimney is if the top sealing chimney damper isn’t working correctly.
-If there’s a gap in the seal, birds can quickly fly into the chimney and become stuck.
+If there’s a gap in the seal, birds can fly into the chimney and become stuck.

 How Do You Tell If There Are Birds in the Chimney?